 Individuals must also file taxes to receive the credit, even if they don’t owe any taxes.
 To learn more about filing taxes, you can visit the Colorado Department of Revenue’s website and connect with organizations in your community that can help you navigate filing taxes.

 Finally, to be eligible for this tax credit, your Colorado Shines PDIS profile should be up to date.
-Be sure the following are correct:
+An active Early Childhood Professional Credential approval and expiration date will show on your PDIS dashboard under Credentials & Qualifications.
+Be sure the following are correct in your PDIS profile:

 • First and last name